 b.
 Certification is still current (not expired)

 c.
 Standards of conduct and use of force are reviewed and acknowledged.

 d.
-The service member successfully completes the written proficiency test again.
+The service member successfully passes a written proficiency test with 80% or higher.